Communication

 Sharing Timing

 Share within 2 hours of the meeting.
 Delays increase memory gaps and revision requests.
 Speed over perfection is more efficient.
-Minutes shared within 24 hours vs. after 48 hours show about 25% difference in action completion rates.
+Minutes shared within 24 hours vs. after 48 hours show a significant difference in action completion rates.

 books on management and leadership can also be a helpful resource.